-Importantly, the PACE Act will also support new studies, evaluation, and research on the prevention of ACEs, including through positive childhood experiences (PCEs).
+Importantly, the PACE Act will also authorize new studies, evaluation, and research to support the prevention of ACEs, including through positive childhood experiences.
 The original ACEs study, which CDC and Kaiser Permanente conducted, significantly advanced our understanding of these issues.
 The study, however, lacked a representative study population (e.g., the study population was predominantly white and middle-income individuals) and insufficiently measured the impact of social and economic conditions.
-The PACE Act would enable CDC to complement and build on the original study.
+The PACE Act would enable CDC to build on the original study as well as address its limitations.
 New research efforts, for example, would focus on equity by including a diverse, nationally representative sample and examine the strength of the relationship between ACEs and negative health outcomes, the intensity and frequency of ACEs, and the relative influence of particular risk and protective factors.
-Importantly, the PACE Act would also enhance our understanding of ACEs and PCEs by requiring the consideration of social, economic, and other community conditions.
+The PACE Act would also enhance our understanding of ACEs by requiring the consideration of social, economic, and other community conditions.

-We applaud your bipartisan efforts to improve behavioral health outcomes, including through the reauthorization of the SUPPORT for Patients and Communities Act.
-We urge you to include the PACE Act in this reauthorization to boost resources for preventing, mitigating, and understanding ACEs.
+We applaud your bipartisan efforts to improve behavioral health outcomes, and we urge you to include the PACE Act in the final reauthorization of the SUPPORT Act to boost resources for preventing, mitigating, and understanding ACEs.